liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/06-retrieve-and-display-entries.markdown

 Like the `getGuestbooks` method, `getEntries` gets the current session, sets the session's callback, creates a service object, and then makes the server call.
-The only difference is that `getEntries` takes a guestbook's ID as a parameter, which it then uses to request the corresponding guestbook's entries.
+The only significant difference is that `getEntries` takes a guestbook's ID as a parameter.
+It needs this to request the corresponding guestbook's entries.

 Now you're ready to put `getEntries` to work!
 Do so now by adding the following `onActivityCreated` method to `EntriesFragment`: